Deposit Marketing In The Age of Machine Learning

 Using this data, banks should prepare to launch savings messages that focus on safety, the magic of compounding, and being disciplined in savings before making a big purchase.
 Goal-oriented savings accounts and CDs are highly relevant to this cluster.

 Step back for a second and recognize the power of this data.
-Before, it is highly likely that your bank advertised to all customers some savings attribute (a high rate, the speed of opening, etc.) AND you likely had separate marketing for first time home buyers.
+Before, it is highly likely that your bank advertised to all customers some savings attribute (a high rate, the speed of opening, etc.) AND you likely had separate marketing for first-time home buyers.

 From the data, you see that if you can combine these two campaigns with specific messages, not about the product, but about the advantage of saving now for a home later.
-This generates a continuum of message where you can not only increase your marketing lift on deposits but also on mortgage sales.
+This generates a continuum of messages where you can not only increase your marketing lift on deposits but also on mortgage sales.
 Banks can, and should, offer tied promotions to keep customers within this campaign by offering free breakage fees on their deposits if they find a car or home they want before the CD’s maturity or discounts on their mortgage within this program.

 Age – Older: In this cluster, age skews higher, deposit conversion and engagement are medium, and the presence of a loan is low.
 This group is either in retirement or contemplating retirement and have reduced their debt level.
 Based on other data, we know this group values safety/capital preservation and is sensitive to the themes of passing a legacy to their children, saving more for retirement, saving for assisted living, and creating a funeral support account.